-The standard of healthcare provision in China varies greatly.
-While those living in urban areas have good access to public and private hospitals, medical services are limited in rural parts of the country.
-Healthcare services tend to centre around hospitals rather than local clinics which makes finding and registering with a GP unnecessary.
+Expats moving to China will find that the standard of healthcare provision varies greatly.
+While those living in urban areas usually have good access to public and private hospitals, medical services are limited in rural parts of the country.
+Healthcare services tend to centre around hospitals rather than local clinics.

-Most expats living in China opt to use private hospitals, which are generally found in the major metropolitan areas.
+Most expats living in China opt to use private hospitals, which are generally only found in the major metropolitan areas.
 While private healthcare services are certainly more expensive than those in the public healthcare sector, they tend to be closer to the standard found in Europe or North America.
 In fact, treatments offered at these hospitals rival those of Western institutions, so expats can rest assured they will receive the highest standard of care.
-Most medical staff speak English with many having received training in the West.
+Most medical staff speak English with many having received training in Europe and North America.

 There is usually at least one 24-hour pharmacy available in major cities.
 Larger, department-style pharmacies can be found in metropolitan areas.
-On occasion, you might find labels that are only in the local language, and it’s a good idea to have someone with you that can translate in case the pharmacist doesn’t speak English.
+On occasion, expats might find labels that are only in the local language, and it’s a good idea to have help from a local friend who can translate in case the pharmacist does not speak English.

 There are some health-related issues to bear in mind when moving to China, with air pollution in the bigger cities being one of the most concerning.
-If you have a respiratory condition, is it strongly advisable to invest in an air purifier for your home.
-Houseplants also have a positive effect on the air you breathe.
+For expats who suffer from respiratory conditions, is it advisable to invest in a home air purifier.
+Houseplants can also have a positive effect on the air quality in a home.

 Water pollution is also a problem.
 Expats are advised not to drink tap water in China and to rinse fruit and vegetables with boiled water.
-Buying filtered water is best way to avoid water-borne illnesses.
+Purchasing and using only filtered water is best way to avoid water-borne illnesses.

-Depending on where you live in China, most medical emergencies can be handled quickly and efficiently.
-Some rural areas have very limited emergency services, but urban areas are well serviced.
+Depending on where expats choose to live in China, most medical emergencies can be handled quickly and efficiently.
+Some rural areas have very limited emergency services, but urban areas are generally well serviced.
 Due to a lack of ambulances, private “black” ambulances have emerged.
-These are mostly unlicensed and unauthorised vehicles, and it’s wise to avoid them.
+These are mostly unlicensed and unauthorised vehicles, and expats are advised to avoid them.